Phil-Factor/PowerShell-Utility-Cmdlets/README.md

 This is an experiment, using the principles of Display-object, to convert any PowerShell object to a YAML document.
 I’m still fishing a few bugs out but the current version is usable as long as you don’t do anything outlandish.
 Oddly, it gets shorter the more I fix problems.

+## ConvertTo-PSON

+This is a way of converting an object into a PowerShell script.
+PSON is short for PowerShell Object Notation.
+You give it an object as input and it returns the script as object notation.
+This is handy for exploring objects and it is strangely useful in debugging things.
+It has been curiously hard to write and I keep finding strange objects that it doesn’t do, and then  I have to fix the cmdlet.
+It is a surprisingly good way of storing data in a file during dev work since you just execute the file as PowerShell to get the object.
+Just don’t use it publicly to read in data because it is a terrible security risk.

 ## Get-FilesFromRepo

 Get a github repository and download it to a local directory/folder.
 This is a PowerShell cmdlet that allows you to download a  repository or just a directory from a repository.